(Redirected from Kimiyasu Kudo)

-Kimiyasu Kudoh has had one of the most successful careers by a pitcher in Nippon Pro Baseball.
-He has been especially notable for his durability in a country where pitcher arm abuse is common.
+Kimiyasu Kudoh had one of the most successful careers by a pitcher in Nippon Pro Baseball.
+He was especially notable for his durability in a country where pitcher arm abuse is common.

 Kudoh struck out 21 in a 12-inning game in the Koshien Tournament in 1981.
 He was drafted in the sixth round that year by the Seibu Lions and signed with the club after his father was given a job in the Prince hotel chain, owned by Lions owner Yoshiaki Tsutsumi.
 He pitched for the San Jose Bees of the American California League for part of the 1984 season, going 3-4 with a 1.91 ERA in 20 relief appearances.
 Used in a limited role as a reliever for his first three seasons, Kudoh became a star in 1985 when he won the first of 4 ERA titles (8-3, 2.76).
 In '86 he made the first of eight All-Star teams.
 That year he also was MVP of the Japan Series; he would win the same honor the next season.
 Overall he has played in 14 Japan Series.

 1987 saw other highlights for Kudoh - setting a Seibu record with 15 strikeouts in a contest, winning the Matsutaro Shoriki Award and going 15-4 with a 2.41 ERA.
 Kudoh made his first Best Nine and won his second ERA title.